quinscape/domainqlstarter/README.md

 ## IntelliJ

-Intellij being the preferred IDE, the project includes project files for IntelliJ.
+Intellij being the preferred IDE for our project team, the project includes project files for IntelliJ.

 ### Shared Run/Debug Configurations